About IOC

 Smart Light Management Was the First Wedge.

 Lighting was the practical starting point because it is visible, repetitive, measurable, and retrofit-friendly.
-But IOC is not a lighting company.
-Lighting proved the first doorway into a much larger operating layer.
+But IOC is not only a lighting concept.
+Lighting proved the first doorway into a much larger operating layer for ordinary demand.

-- Plug loads: revealed the need for reset, recovery, isolation, and proof.
+• Plug loads: revealed the need for bounded reset, recovery, isolation, refusal logic, and proof.

-- IOC: names the broader architecture underneath all of those examples.
+• IOC: names the broader architecture underneath all of those examples: the governed spine beneath fragmented demand.

 What IOC Believes